HMGCoA (3-hydroxy-3-methylglutaryl-CoA lyase deficiency)

 WHAT CAUSES HMG LYASE DEFICIENCY?

 When children with this condition eat food containing leucine, harmful substances build up in the blood.
 In addition, children with HMG lyase deficiency can’t make ketone bodies from stored fat like most people.
-So, when they don’t eat for a long period of time, they can develop low blood sugar (hypoglycemia) and serious health problems.
+So, when they don’t eat for a long period of time, they can develop low blood sugar (hypoglycemiaThis happens when there is too little sugar (glucose) in the blood.
+It may cause a person to feel nervous, shaky, weak, or sweaty.
+It may also cause headache, blurred vision, and hunger.
+If left untreated, it can cause unconsciousness (coma) and sometimes even death.) and serious health problems.

 IF HMG LYASE DEFICIENCY IS NOT TREATED, WHAT PROBLEMS OCCUR?